ThomasGaubert/zephyr/android/README.md

 - `APP_CENTER_SECRET` - [AppCenter](https://appcenter.ms) API key for beta distribution.

 ### Code analysis
 Zephyr uses several code analysis tools to maintain code quality.
-The tools include `checkstyle`, `pmd`, and `findbugs`.
+The tools include `checkstyle` and `pmd`.

 You can run any of these tools in the terminal using `gradlew <tool-name>`.